1iveowl/WebsocketClientLite.PCL/README.md

 This library is a ground-up implementation of the Websocket specification [(RFC 6544)](https://tools.ietf.org/html/rfc6455).
 The implementation does not rely on the build-in Websocket libraries in .NET and UWP etc.

-The library allows developers to establish secure wss websocket connections to websocket servers that have self-signing certificates, expired certificates etc. This capability should be used with care, but is nice to have in testing environments or closed local networks IoT set-ups etc. To use this set the ConnectAsync parameter `ignoreServerCertificateErrors: true`.
+The library allows developers to establish secure wss websocket connections to websocket servers that have self-signing certificates, expired certificates etc. This capability should be used with care, but is useful for testing environments, closed local networks, IoT set-ups etc. To utilize the relaxed security settings set this ConnectAsync parameter: `ignoreServerCertificateErrors: true`.

 This project utilizes [Reactive Extensions](http://reactivex.io/).
-Although this has an added learning curve it is an added learning curve worth while persuing, as it IMHO makes creating a library like this much more elegant compared to using call-back or events.
+Although this has an added learning curve it is an added learning curve worth while persuing, as it IMHO makes creating a library like this much more elegant compared to using call-back or events etc.

 ## New in version 6.3
 - Fixed bug related to connecting to IPv6 enpoints.